What should my branding cost?

 Every business goes through different stages of evolution, each with its own financial restrictions.
 The reality is some stages of business cannot justify the required budget for a full branding project.
 If this is the case, then its important to lower your sights and simplify the demands for your project.
 Rather than developing a fully integrated brand you might simply refine your positioning to engage the market, or rather than creating a strategically directed and multi layered new brand identity you might look at re-designing your logo and brand colours to appear more professional and appeal to your target audience at a surface level.

-Whilst this will not assist you in taking significant steps to develop a brand to drive your business, it will help you to get to the next stage where you may well be able to justify the branding project spend.
+Whilst this compromised approach is unlikely to assist you in taking significant steps to develop a brand to drive your business, if done correctly it may help you get to the next stage where you may well be able to justify the branding project spend.

 What if I do have the budget?